glouppe/info8002-large-scale-data-systems/lecture7.md

 - Evenly distributes $x$ objects over $n$ bins.
 - When $n$ changes:
   - Only $\mathcal{O}(\frac{x}{n})$ objects need to be rehashed.
   - Uses a deterministic hash function, independent of $n$.
+    - Chord makes use of SHA-1 as hash function

 ---